luminovang/documentation/introduction/service.md

 ### clear

-Clear all instance of service and it corresponding cached instance.
+To clear all instance of service and it corresponding cached instance.

 ```php
 public static clear(): bool